Data centers are seen as a problem for the grid. Today, that is true.

 But taxation still assumes history.

+As the system becomes more dynamic, assumptions built for one-way flow begin to fail.
 You pay when energy enters your storage system.
 Someone else pays again when it leaves.
-Not because it is different energy, but because the system cannot recognize that it isn’t.
+Not because it is a different energy, but because the system cannot recognize that it isn’t.

 There are ways to soften it.